fablab-ka/lab_person_counter/README.md

 # Lab Person Counter

 A simple ESP8266 and MAX7219 based contraption to easily let people count themselves when entering the Makerspace.
-Tested with an nodemcu chip
+Tested with nodemcu and wemos d1 mini chips.

 # Wiring